Breathing Problems Solved

 Module 15.
 Good Sleep Hygiene

-Good Sleep Hygiene - for High Body Oxygen and Health provides in-depth exploration of lifestyle factors, methods and techniques to increase morning CP
+Good sleep hygiene – for high body oxygen and good health – provides an in-depth exploration of lifestyle factors, methods, and techniques to improve sleep and increase morning CP.

 Module 16.
 Physical Activity and Running

-Benefits of Physical Activity - Increased cell oxygenation.
-Learn about the relationship and optimum proportions between breathing exercises.
+Benefits of physical activity – It always promotes increased cell oxygenation.
+Learn about the relationship and optimum proportions between exercise and breathing exercises.

 Module 17.
 Talking Skills

-Proper Public Speaking Techniques and Talking Skills - Correct talking skills require reduced ventilation of the lungs for higher CO2 and O2 levels in body cells.
+Proper public speaking techniques and talking skills – Talking while breathing incorrectly can reduce CP, induce health problems, and cause exhaustion.
+Correct talking requires reduced ventilation of the lungs for higher CO2 and O2 levels in body cells.

 Module 18.
 Digestive Health Signs

-Ideal or normal digestive health has numerous signs that indicate effective work of the GI tract.
-Most modern people have poor digestive health fir to low O2 levels in body cells.
+Ideal or normal digestive health has numerous signs that indicate that the GI tract is working effectively.
+Most modern people have poor digestive health due to low O2 levels in body cells.
+This manifests as large amounts of soiling and the use of toilet paper.
+It may surprise you to know, proper digestion should produce no soiling!

 Lifestyle factor: Body oxygen < 30 s Body oxygen > 50 s